YingHongTham/wormwiring/README.md

 is moot (and there wouldn't be anything to center the view on anyway).

+Ideally, someone fixes the MySQL table, by using Elegance to trace the skeleton of such cells again;
+as a stopgap, one could attempt to artificially reconstruct the edges from the objCoord's that we have, perhaps say that two points are connected if they're one section apart and are within a certain distance.

 -synapse balls and label sometimes disappear or get blocked by the aggregate volume (even though it's set to opacity 0.1);